-- If you are carrying cargo and towing a trailer, include the tongue weight in the maximum ATV load limit. - Load cargo on the carriers as close to the center of the ATV as possible.
+- Load cargo on the carriers as close to the center of the ATV as possible.
 Put cargo at the rear of the front carrier, at the front of the rear carrier, and center it. - Tie down cargo securely to the carriers.
 Make sure cargo in the trailer cannot move around.
 A shifting load can cause an accident. - Make sure the load does not interfere with controls or your ability to see where you are going. - Ride more slowly than you would without a load.
-The more weight you carry, the slower you should go.
-Although conditions vary, it is good practice not to exceed 2nd gear whenever you are carrying heavier loads or when towing a trailer. - Allow more braking distance.
+The more weight you carry, the slower you should go. - Allow more braking distance.
 A heavier ATV takes longer to stop. - Avoid making sharp turns unless at very slow speeds. - Avoid hills and rough terrain.
 Choose terrain carefully.
 Added weight affects the stability and handling of the ATV.